tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/DependencyInjection.md

 var dataservice = App.GetService<IDataService>();
 ```

-## Some Guidlines
+## Some Guidelines

 - not every class deserves to be a service registered with the Service Provider.
 Static classes are easier to use in Controllers, Razor Views and View Components.
 - more than three or four services in a Controller constructor is bad design.
 Use public property injection instead.
 - avoid writing extension methods for service registration.
 Asp.Net Core has already a huge number.
 - prefer clean an easily understandable design everywhere.
 Writing code is not a championship.
-It's art.
+It's an art.